sorbet/sorbet/docs/variance-defaulting.md

 In almost all cases, we would probably prefer the user to give us arguments.
 We don't want to see `Array`, we want `T::Array[SomeType]`.
-But there are some complications we have to accomodate.
+But there are some complications we have to accommodate.

 - Pre-Sorbet type annotations.